Tascón List

 The Tascón List is a list of millions of signatures of Venezuelans who asked in 2003 and 2004 for the recall of the President of Venezuela, Hugo Chávez.
-The list, published online by National Assembly member Luis Tascón, is used by the Venezuelan government to discriminate against those who have signed against Chávez.
+The list, published online by National Assembly member Luis Tascón, was used by the Venezuelan government to discriminate against those who have signed it.

 Background

 In 2003, Chávez opponents created a movement to recall President Chávez from the presidency under laws designated in the Venezuelan constitution.
 It occurred when the economy was stagnant and Chávez's approval ratings were falling even among the poor.
 Initially the National Electoral Council, filled with Chávez allies, denied a list with 3 million signatures calling it flawed, stating that it had to be redone.
 On 17 October 2003, President Chávez said on Aló Presidente that "those who sign against Chávez are signing against their country" and "against the future".
 Chávez, using the largely increased oil sales and initiation of Bolivarian missions, rallied support to overcome the recall movement.
 Despite keeping control, Chávez sought to remove his political opposition in order to maintain power.